ThoughtWorksAustralia/AndroidBootcampProject/README.md

 To teach Java programmers the basics of Android development using Agile best practices, by incrementally developing a small game over a period of six weeks.

 ## The App: Treasure Hunt
 A single player game.
 The app supplies a list of photos of 'treasures' in your local area, with hints on how to find them.
 Your job is to run (or stroll) around the area to find each treasure and take a photo of it.
-Points are awarded according to how many treasures you can locate, how long you take, and how close you were to the original photo location.
+Points are awarded according to how many treasures you can locate and how close you were to the original photo location.

 ## Pre-Bootcamp Preparation